GabeCoder/password-manager/README.md

 ## Installation

-Download the installer here: [Password Manager.tar.gz](https://github.com/GabeCoder/password-manager/files/6406465/Password.Manager.tar.gz)
+Download the installer here: [Password Manager.tar.gz](https://github.com/GabeCoder/password-manager/files/6650092/Password.Manager.tar.gz)

+The installer will prompt you to enter a new authentication password.
+Type a password you can memorize.

 ## Usage

 To run this app, click Menu > Accessories > Password Manager.
+You'll be prompted to enter your authentication password to access the main menu.

 To add passwords, click on "Add Password".
 You'll be prompted to enter a username for the password and a password for the username.
 To browse the passwords, click on 'Browse Passwords", and you'll get a pair of options for each password.
 The passwords are hidden as default to prevent accidental leakage from possible streaming.
 You can reveal and delete passwords.